-We worked for a few hours a day in the morning, doing jobs such as cleaning chalets, servicing the campsite areas and I even worked in their organic cafe & restaurant.
+We worked for a few hours a day in the morning, doing jobs such as cleaning chalets, and servicing the campsite areas and I even worked in their organic cafe & restaurant.

 In return, we received free accommodation staying in one of their cabins and we received free food supplies, to cook our own meals.

-We saw so much wildlife around the park and the surrounding wilderness of the Catlins regions is just stunning.
+We saw so much wildlife around the park and the surrounding wilderness of the Catlins region is just stunning.
 We were even able to go and see nearby attractions on our afternoons off such as Cathedral Caves and Mclean Falls.